keimlink/django-workshop/docs/syncdb_runserver.rst

 .. literalinclude:: runserver.log

-Using the URL http://127.0.0.1:8000/admin/ you can now access the admin application, log in to the super user you just created and add a few recipes.
+Using the URL http://127.0.0.1:8000/admin/ you can now access the admin application, log in to the superuser you just created and add a few recipes.

 Export and Import of Data using JSON
 ====================================